 Attend LGBTQ+ Signature and Annual Programs

-The LGBTQA Student Resource Center hosts several signature and annual programs to spread awareness about the LGBTQA community and educate the Penn State community about sexual and gender diversity.
+The Center for Sexual and Gender Diversity hosts several signature and annual programs to spread awareness about the LGBTQA community and educate the Penn State community about sexual and gender diversity.

 - Welcome Reception

-Each fall the LGBTQA Student Resource Center hosts a Welcome Reception, inviting the entire Penn State LGBTQ+ community and their allies to a meet and greet reception.
+Each fall the Center for Sexual and Gender Diversity hosts a Welcome Reception, inviting the entire Penn State LGBTQ+ community and their allies to a meet and greet reception.
 It is an opportunity for returning and new students to connect and kick off a new academic year.
 In addition to food and music, a variety of organizations and offices have information available.

 - LGBTQ+ History Month

 October is LGBTQ+ History Month!
 LGBTQ+ History Month is a month-long celebration that is nationally recognized.
 At Penn State, we celebrate the month with a variety of speakers, events, and workshops.

 HUB Tables Upstairs and Downstairs

 10:00 a.m. – 2:00 p.m.